eclipse-archived/ceylon-lang.org/documentation/1.1/tour/attributes-control-structures.md

         shared variable Value val;
     }

-    Box<String> ref = Box("foo");
+    Box<String> ref = Box("hello");
     print(ref.val);
-    ref.val = "bar";    //ok
+    ref.val = "goodbye";    //ok
     print(ref.val);

+Idiomatic Ceylon code uses mutable references relatively less often than in most other languages.

 ## Setters

 We've already met the concept of a [getter](../classes/#abstracting_state_using_attributes).

-If we want to make an attribute with a getter mutable, we need to define a matching setter.
+If we want to make an attribute defined as a getter mutable, we need to define a matching setter.
 Usually this is only useful if you have some other internal attribute you're trying to set the value of indirectly.

 Suppose our class has the following attributes, intended for internal